Trapping: Glue traps

-Domestic animals accidentally captured in glue traps can be released by carefully applying cooking oil or baby oil to the contact areas and gently worked until the animal is free.
-Many animal rights groups, such as the Humane Society and In Defense of Animals, oppose the use of glue traps for their cruelty to animals.
+Domestic animals accidentally captured in glue traps can be released by carefully applying cooking oil or baby oil to the contact areas and gently working until the animal is free.
+Many animal rights groups, such as the Humane Society of the United States and In Defense of Animals, oppose the use of glue traps for their cruelty to animals.

+Glue traps were made illegal in Wales in October 2023, marking the first such ban in the United Kingdom.
+A ban on the sale and use of rodent glue traps came into force in West Hollywood, California, in January 2024, making it the first such city ban in the United States.
+Glue traps are also banned in the Australian Capital Territory, Tasmania, and Victoria in Australia.

 Types of sets

 The most productive set for foothold traps is a dirt hole, a hole dug in the ground with a trap positioned in front.
 An attractant is placed inside the hole.
 The hole for the set is usually made in front of some type of object which is where medium-sized animals such as coyotes, fox or bobcats would use for themselves to store food.
 This object could be a tuft of taller grass, a stone, a stump, or some other natural object.
 The dirt from the hole is sifted over the trap and a lure applied around the hole.